iqbal-lab-org/cobs/scripts/integration_batch_test_helpers/README.md

 integration tests, but these batches are way too heavy for integration tests as they are.

-* `create_command_lines_run_on_cluster.py`: this script builds commands that create three batches in a directory, as well as the `COBS` indexes for these batches, and 2000 positive and negative queries with 1000-bp length each.
-These queries are then ran agains the indexes with and without the `--load-complete` flag.
+* `create_command_lines_run_on_cluster.py`: this script builds commands that create three batches in a directory, as well as the `COBS` indexes for these batches, and 500 positive and negative queries with [100, 200, 500, 1000, 10_000, 100_000]-bp length each.
+These queries are then ran against the indexes with and without the `--load-complete` flag.
 This is meant to be run in the cluster or another `linux` machine with a `linux` version of `COBS`.

 * `create_command_lines_run_on_local_mac.py`: this script takes some of the input created previously and create